Spring 2023 weather forecast in Greenville, SC

 🌨️ Precipitation

-Expect about average precipitation.
-Greenville has equal chances of seeing a normal amount of rain this spring.
+Expect above average precipitation.
+Greenville has 40-50% chances of seeing an above average amount of rain this spring.

 ☀️ Drought